puppeteer/puppeteer/docs/api.md

 - returns: <[BrowserContext]>

-Get the browser context the target belongs to.
+The browser context this target belongs to.

 #### target.createCDPSession()
 - returns: <[Promise]<[CDPSession]>>